robmuth/blockchain-voting-analysis/README.md

 # Blockchain Voting Gas Analysis

 In this repository we show how we analyzed the Ethereum Mainnet for e-voting smart contracts.
+All tables with our results can be downloaded from [./export/tables/](./export/tables/) or analyzed again with the following instructions.

 Required prerequisites:
 - [Ethereum ETL](https://github.com/blockchain-etl/ethereum-etl)